 Now, I, like many others, want to help other ladies on their breastfeeding journeys.
 Like it’s somehow hardwired into me.
 After seeing throngs of “I couldn’t breastfeed and now feel really guilty about it” posts, I see offering support as a means of trying to prevent a fellow mother feeling that way.

 Many of these women go on to train as Breastfeeding Peer Supporters.
-These ladies volunteer their time and attend baby clinics – not for money, not to advance a career, just to be there to help you should you need it.
+These people volunteer their time and attend baby clinics – not for money, not to advance a career, just to be there to help you should you need it.
 So why take that precious time (we know we’re all short of!) and use it in that way?
 Why do they care about the breastfeeding relationship of another stranger?

 I asked some established breastfeeding mothers why that feel the need to put the time into support mothers in real life and online.
 Here are some of the responses when asked: Why do you think breastfeeding women are so intent on helping other women breastfeed?